 Page rotation in Notability is also rotating the pages only, without rotating the ink.
 Be warned: rotate your page first before writing on it.
 It also disrupts the inking in the later pages of the document, the one you get when you add text to your pages directly.
 Page rotation still needs a bit of work in Notability 11.

 If you love planners, it might be worth subscribing to Notability for the variety you can try out.
 The developers must bring in more creators to add content to this store though.
 They have turned down some digital content creators in the past.
 To make their subscription worth it, they will need to bring in more digital content creators as possible.
 If Apple Music had 3 albums for a monthly subscription, it wouldn’t be worth it.

 Random thought: Paperless X is not affiliated with Notability or GoodNotes.
 Most of you have asked us about this in the past.
 Our reviews are user-centred, and we strive to keep them unbiased and reliable.
 A good update or app is worth applauding, a bad one is not.
 Developers that choose to sponsor us must accept those terms otherwise we just can’t work together.

 Free for K-12 institutions

 Notability+ is free for educational institutions that use the Apple School Manager.
-Ginger Labs want to make the app accessible for as many K-12 institutions as possible.
-Notability’s trying to catch them while they are young.
-It might be a smart move, it might not be.
+Ginger Labs wants to make the app accessible to as many K-12 institutions as possible.
+It wants to catch them while they are young, which might be a smart move (but it might not be).
 Only time will tell.
-Just know if you use Notability in school right now, you’ll be paying a subscription for it in college.
+Just know that if you use Notability in school right now, you’ll be paying a subscription for it in college.